ttm/dissertacao/article/acm/notes.md

 - see if meter of metre for metrica musical.
 OK
 - cite formalized music do xenakis.
 OK
 - cite topos of music when stating that the section can be further formalized.
 OK
+- drop _i in T_i unless there is a reason not to.
+- replace tan^-1 for arctan

 ### Vocabulary
 - campo harmônico => harmonic field?